 Student Selection and Application:

-Entry to the Specialised Autism Learning Program for Students with Autism Spectrum Disorder is determined by an independent panel who convene in Term 2 of each year.
+Entry to the Specialised Autism Learning Program for Students with Autism Spectrum Disorder is determined by an independent panel that convenes in Term 2 of each year.

 The program is designed and resourced to provide for students who meet the following criteria: